-- The price of acquisition, including import duties and non-recoverable direct taxes, after deducting any discounts or price reductions; - All costs directly involved in putting the asset in place and in the conditions required to operate as intended by management. - Dismantling costs, according to IAS 37 Provisions, contingent assets and liabilities.
+- The price of acquisition, including import duties and non-recoverable direct taxes, after deducting any discounts or price reductions. - All the costs directly involved in putting the asset in place and in the conditions required to operate as intended by management. - Dismantling costs, according to NIC 37 Provisions, contingent assets, and liabilities.